DONA-club/flow/README.md

 ### 🎨 White-Label Adaptation

-Visualiser is architected as a **white-label temporal intelligence platform**:
+Visualiser is architected as a **white-label temporal intelligence platform** ready for deployment under your brand.

 #### Brand Identity
 ```typescript